ygyang1987/mastering.algorithms.with.c.src/README.md

 directory structure begins.
 It may also be necessary to change the name of the compiler or linker each makefile calls, or in a few isolated cases, adjust the list of libraries linked with certain executables.

+To build examples:
+	On Windows:
+		cmake [source_directory]

+	On Unix like OS:
+		make

+	or
+		cmake [source_directory]